Ministries we support with the Saint Matthias Mission Extension Fund

 We look forward to seeing you on the first and third Thursdays of each month!

 To be an acolyte is something very special.
 It takes someone who is committed to their church as a member and dedicated to being on time and willing to serve when they are needed.
-Being early and available is a commendable virtue and acolytes must have it.
+Being early and available is especially appreciated.